Stamp duty for first home buyers in NSW

 Step 4: Settlement

-Critical reminder: you must move into the property within 12 months and live there for at least 12 continuous months.
+If approved, you pay reduced or $0 stamp duty at settlement.
+Keep all documentation for your records and remember your occupancy obligations are legally binding.
+You must move into the property within 12 months and live there for at least 12 continuous months.
 If you fail to meet occupancy requirements, Revenue NSW can demand the stamp duty concession be repaid plus penalties.

 Common scenarios and special situations